 Maintaining Your Butcher Block to Keep it Looking Fresh

-It’s important to keep your butcher block countertops clean and tidy.
+So it’s important to keep your butcher block countertops clean and tidy.

 And doing so isn’t very tough unless you give the chance for stains and food residues to get absorbed.